Personal background

 As a sensitive child, school years were often not easy for me, and I struggled with self esteem issues and social anxiety.
 I later came to realize that I could have benefitted from psychological counseling during that time, but seeking such help often comes with stigma, and the opportunity didn’t come up.

 Avid to understand the workings of our world and in search for meaning, I became interested by philosophical and spiritual inquiries as a teenager, and it was a natural progression for me to pursue Psychology studies.
+I decided to move to London, where I completed my Bachelor’s degree.

-Later on, I yet again had a calling of the heart to go live abroad, in the US, where I completed my Masters degree in counseling psychology.
-These years were a mixture of deep growth, adventure, love, and deep grief.
 Adapting to a new culture was difficult and confusing, and yet it was also a period of great transformation in learning to love myself better and heal some of the shame that had been living in my body.
-My own therapy experience helped me be more comfortable with accepting all my feelings, being vulnerable, and being in connection to others as well as learning the tools needed to regulate myself when in distress.
+My own therapy experience helped me be more comfortable with accepting all my feelings, being vulnerable, and improved my ability to be in connection to others.

-I would be honored to work with you
+I would be honored to work with you.

 leaf, plant, palm-6824367.jpg